Name: Grace Murray Hopper

 Born: December 9, 1906, New York City, USA

 - American computer scientist and United States Navy officer.

 - Often thought of as the mother of the modern computer.

 - One of the first programmers of the Harvard Mark I computer, and developed the first compiler for a computer programming language.

 - Erroneously credited as coining the term: "bug".

 - Extended the meaning of debug.

-- Lead the team that invented COBOL and often referred to as the mother of COBOL.
+- Lead the team that invented COBOL and often called the mother of COBOL.

-- Part of the team that helped develop the UNIVAC I.
+- Part of the team that helped develop the UNIVAC I computer.